Health Is Wealth: 17 Best Health Tips For Women

 According to the World Health Organization (WHO),worldwide 3 million deaths occur due to excessive abuse of alcohol, out of which 13.5 % are in between the age group of 20-39 years (31).

-Alcohol may relax you after a hard day’s work, but it is as dangerous as smoking cigarettes.
+Alcohol may relax you after a hard day’s work but it may impact your gynecological health, and it is as dangerous as smoking cigarettes.
 Frequent drinking alters your behavior, may affect your mental orientation, memory, and concentration, and ends up damaging your liver (32).

 The right health tips for women serve as a handy guide to maintaining a healthy lifestyle amidst their busy schedules.
 Having a well-balanced diet, adequate hydration, controlling salt intake, checking nutrient labels, maintaining hygiene, regular exercise, getting enough sleep, and avoiding smoking and alcohol are some factors that promote health.
 Although adopting these habits may be challenging initially, you will start enjoying the results once you stick to them.